Orckestra/orc-shared/docs/components.md

 - `anchor`: A React render function to be rendered as the anchor element.
 This should take a `toggle` function as parameter, which when invoked will toggle visibility of the dialog.
 - `content`: A React render function to be rendered as the dialog contents.
 This should take a `toggle` function as parameter, which when invoked will toggle visibility of the dialog.

 Shows a modal dialog box, which will close if clicked outside.

-Children of the component tag will be rendered inside the dialog box.
+## Placeholder

+- `icon`: The `id` of an icon to be shown.
+- `title`: A string or message descriptor to be rendered as large text.
+- `subtitle`: A string or message descriptor to be shown below the title, slightly smaller.
+- `animate`: A flag, if set the icon will rotate.

+Shows an element suitable for being used as a placeholder or load spinner in e.g. lists without content.

 ## Provision